-“Andrea, do you think I could get to the ___ weight class?”
+“Do you think I can drop a weight class?”

 This is a question I get often.
 The truth is that if you have a lot of room for improvement, and by this I mean your body fat percentage is somewhere in between 11-28%, for sure we can get you to drop one or maybe two weight classes.